-On BBC Radio 4’s Today programme, Mr Lush warned the public of the risks of signing an LPA.
+On BBC Radio 4’s Today programme, Mr Lush warned the public of the risks of signing a Lasting Powers of Attorney (LPA).
 He put this down to the lack of safeguards that leave the process open to potential abuse.
 The judge stated that he would prefer the alternative situation, where the Court of Protection itself appoints deputies.
 Under a deputyship, he argues that there is greater scrutiny, accountability, supervision and security because of the requirement to provide a full list of assets and annual accounts.
 However, the process is often lengthy and far more costly when compared to an LPA.

 An LPA is a legal document allowing an individual to appoint someone they trust (an attorney) to make decisions on their behalf should they become mentally incapable of dealing with their own affairs.
 Many believe that they do not need an LPA until they are elderly.
 However, this is not the case, as you could become mentally incapable of dealing with your own affairs if you have an accident, or through illness or mental confusion.

 There are two types of LPA and you can choose whether to make one or both types:

 A property and affairs Lasting Powers of Attorney (LPA) allows your attorney to make any decisions that you would normally make about your property and financial affairs.
 This may include paying your bills and potentially, selling your house.
 You can put restrictions and conditions on your attorney’s powers in the Lasting Powers of Attorney (LPA) if you wish.